 This is the heart of the strategy of the Wolf game.
 After the first player (P1) hits their drive, you (the Wolf) must decide immediately if you want them as a partner.
 You cannot wait!
 You have to decide before P2 even steps up to the tee.

 If you wait until the very end, and P3 hits an absolute bomb of a drive, you still have the option to choose them as your partner.
-However, if you feel truly invincible, or if all three opponents hit weak drives, you can make the ultimate move: going Lone Wolf.
+However, if you feel confident, or if all three opponents hit weak drives, you can make the decision: Go Lone Wolf and play 1‑vs‑3.

 Step 5: Scoring and Payouts